Marian Coffin: Inter-war career

-Among Coffin's significant commissions during this period were the design of a garden for William Marshall Bullitt's Oxmoor estate in Glenview, Kentucky in 1909, probably due to a recommendation from Henry du Pont.
+Among Coffin's significant commissions during this period were the design of a garden for William Marshall Bullitt's Oxmoor estate in Glenview, Kentucky in 1909, probably due to a recommendation from Henry Francis du Pont.
 The Bullitt commission led to two similar commissions nearby in 1911.
 In 1910–11, she also designed gardens for Alfred Boardman in Southampton, New York and for her friend Elizabeth E. Farnum in Norfolk, Connecticut.
 A relative of the du Ponts, Hugh Rodney Sharp, gave her what was to become one of her best-known commissions in 1916, the creation of the gardens of the Gibraltar estate in Wilmington, Delaware.
 She designed it in an Italianate Beaux-Arts style as a series of "rooms" to parallel the layout of the mansion.
 It has a strongly geometric layout profusely planted in a style reminiscent of an informal English garden.
 Numerous architectural and decorative elements such as fountains, statues, urns and hand-forged iron gates provide additional ornamentation.

 Coffin's attempts to find business in the Midwest were thwarted by the well-established presence there of several notable landscape architects in Chicago but she was not short of commissions despite this failure.
 Her success was recognized by her being elected a Fellow of the American Society of Landscape Architects in 1918, and by the 1920s she was one of the most sought-after East Coast landscape architects.
 Her work was widely featured in popular magazines and professional journals, at Coffin's own instigation as part of an overt marketing strategy.
 She sought to reach the wealthy and powerful women who made up an important part of the readership of publications such as the Garden Club of America's Bulletin.
 Coffin commissioned some of America's leading landscape photographers to take photographs of her creations and promoted her work through slide lectures.
 Her marketing was highly successful and led to a steady stream of commissions.

 Most of her commissions were carried out during the 12 years or so between the end of the First World War and the start of the Great Depression.
 She took on several major projects, including designing the landscape of the University of Delaware campus in 1919 at the recommendation of Sharp, who chaired the college's Buildings and Grounds Committee.
 From 1918 to 1952, Coffin was appointed the University of Delaware's landscape architect, a position which required Coffin to unite the university's two separate campuses (the former Delaware College to the north and the Delaware Women's College to the south) into one cohesive design.
 This was a challenge since the linear mall design of each was out of alignment with the other.
 Coffin solved this problem by linking them via a circle instead of curving the straight paths (the university's library faces this circle today) which rendered the misalignment unnoticeable to the pedestrian.